 The CitiBusiness®/ AAdvantage® Platinum Select®World MasterCard® is the perfect card for business owners who want to earn airline miles for both domestic and international flights.
 With this card, you’ll earn 2 AAdvantage® miles per $1 spent on eligible American Airlines®, telecommunications, car rental, and gas station purchases, plus 1 mile per dollar on all other purchases.
 And if you fly on American frequently, you’ll love the fact that you and up to four travel companions get a free checked bag on domestic itineraries.

 The current offer lets you earn 30,000 American AAdvantage miles after you spend just $1,000 on your card within the first three months.
 That’s enough for one free domestic flight – and maybe more!
 (And in case you were wondering, you can definitely pair this card with the personal version for double the rewards.
-Read more about the personal version of this card in our post on the Top Travel Credit Cards for 2016)
+Read more about the personal version of this card in our post on the Top Travel Credit Cards)

 - Earn 2 AAdvantage® miles per $1 spent on eligible American Airlines®, telecommunications, car rental, and gas station purchases, plus 1 mile per dollar on all other purchases

 - $99 annual fee, waived the first year

 Blue Business℠ Plus Credit Card from American Express

 If you’re looking for a business credit card without an annual fee, The Blue Business℠ Plus Credit Card from American Express should be at the top of your list.
 This card offers 2x points per dollar on the first $50,000 you spend each year, allowing you to rack up points quickly.
 You also get 15 months of the 0% APR on purchases and transfers, higher than many competing cards.

 - 2x rewards for first $50,000 each year